OfficialPoniesFiM/RealRandomGame/README.md

 Requirements:
 Python 3.2 or 2.7, and Pygame 1.9.2.

-(NEW) (REAL) A simple, stupid game created as a project for school to teach people about Python programming.
+A simple, stupid game created as a project for school to teach people about Python programming.

 Copyright Stuff:
 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.